AdamBytes/project-tiramisu/README.md

 ## About me

-I am transitioning from a decade of working in education as a teacher, digital transformation and education technology leadership into cybersecurity and AI governance.
+I am transitioning from a decade of working in education as a teacher, digital transformationist and education technology leader into cybersecurity and AI governance.
 This lab is part of building the technical depth.

 You can find me at [LinkedIn.com] ([LinkedIn Profile])